JT-Collins/LabPlots2/README.md

 ```
 ## Functions

-`create_project()` Takes a single variable - the name of the new project.
+`create_project()` Takes two inputs - the name of the new project and the location the project should be located e.g. `create_project("MyProject", ~/Box/Projects)`.
+If a second variable is not provided then the location will default to the current working directory.
 Run this function where you want to the project to exist and it will generate a folder structure for you and generate a new RStudio project.

 `lab_style()` Sets the standard LabPlot style and should be called once.